NVIDIA/cloud-native-stack/install-guides/Jetson_Xavier_v7.0.md

-<h1> NVIDIA Cloud Native Core - v7.0 Install Guide for Jetson AGX Xavier or Jetson Xavier NX DevKit</h1>
+<h1> NVIDIA Cloud Native Stack - v7.0 Install Guide for Jetson AGX Xavier or Jetson Xavier NX DevKit</h1>

 <h2>Introduction</h2>

-This document describes how to setup the NVIDIA Cloud Native Core collection on a single or multiple Jetson AGX Xavier or Jetson Xavier NX DevKits.
-NVIDIA Cloud Native Core can be configured to create a single node Kubernetes cluster or to create/add additional worker nodes to join an existing cluster.
+This document describes how to setup the NVIDIA Cloud Native Stack collection on a single or multiple Jetson AGX Xavier or Jetson Xavier NX DevKits.
+NVIDIA Cloud Native Stack can be configured to create a single node Kubernetes cluster or to create/add additional worker nodes to join an existing cluster.

 The final environment will include: